 Those and other events, and the potential for continuing market turbulence, can have an adverse effect on Client Accounts.
 Because the impact on the markets has been widespread, it is difficult to identify both risks and opportunities using past models of the interplay of market forces, or to predict the duration of these market conditions.
 Changes in market conditions will not have the same impact on all types of securities.
-Interest rates have been unusually low in recent years in the U.S. and abroad.
-However, the Federal Reserve has raised the target range for the federal funds rate several times and then recently lowered it again.
-Those rate changes, and the possibility that the Federal Reserve will continue with such rate increases or decreases, among other factors, could cause markets to experience continuing high volatility.
-The U.S. is also considering significant new investments in infrastructure and national defense that, coupled with lower federal tax revenues following the passage of the Tax Cuts and Jobs Act, could lead to increased government borrowing and higher interest rates.
+Interest rates have been unusually low in recent years in the U.S. and abroad, although the Federal Reserve in the United States increased interest rates by one quarter percentage point on March 16, 2022 and signaled its intention to effect further rate increases in the future.
+Actions taken by the Federal Reserve or foreign central banks to stimulate or stabilize economic growth, such as interventions in currency markets, could cause high volatility in the market.
+The U.S. is also renegotiating many of its global trade relationships and has imposed or threatened to impose significant import tariffs.
+These actions could lead to price volatility and overall declines in U.S. and global investment markets.
 A significant increase in interest rates could cause a decline in the market for equity securities.
 Also, regulators have expressed concern that rate increases contribute to price volatility.

 In addition, there is a risk that the prices of goods and services in the U.S. and many non-U.S. economies will decline over time, known as deflation (the opposite of inflation).
 Deflation could have an adverse effect on stock prices and creditworthiness and would make defaults on debt more likely.
 If a country's economy slips into a deflationary pattern, it could last for a prolonged period and is often difficult to reverse.

 • Recent Market Conditions - Brexit.
 In January 2020, the United Kingdom ("UK") left the EU, commonly referred to as "Brexit."
-There is significant market uncertainty regarding Brexit's ramifications, and the range and potential implications of possible political, regulatory, economic, and market outcomes are difficult to predict.
-This long-term uncertainty could affect other countries in the EU and elsewhere, and could cause volatility within the EU, triggering prolonged economic downturns in certain European countries.

-Despite the United Kingdom's withdrawal from the European Union on January 31, 2020, the United Kingdom remained in the European Union's customs union and single market for a transition period that expired on December 31, 2020.
-On December 24, 2020, the United Kingdom and the European Union entered into a trade and cooperation agreement (the "Trade and Cooperation Agreement"), which was applied on a provisional basis from January 1, 2021.
+Following a transition period during which the EU and the UK Government engaged in a series of negotiations regarding the terms of the UK's future relationship with the EU, the EU and the UK government signed a trade and cooperation agreement (the "Trade and Cooperation Agreement") on December 30, 2020 regarding the economic relationship between the UK and the EU.
+This agreement became effective on a provisional basis on January 1, 2021.
 While the economic integration does not reach the level that existed during the time the United Kingdom was a member state of the European Union, the Trade and Cooperation Agreement sets out preferential arrangements in areas such as trade in goods and in services, digital trade and intellectual property.
-Negotiations between the

-United Kingdom and the European Union are expected to continue in relation to the relationship between the United Kingdom and the European Union in certain other areas that are not covered by the Trade and Cooperation Agreement.
+Negotiations between the United Kingdom and the European Union are expected to continue in relation to the relationship between the United Kingdom and the European

+Union in certain other areas that are not covered by the Trade and Cooperation Agreement.
 The long term effects of Brexit will depend on the effects of the implementation and application of the Trade and Cooperation Agreement and any other relevant agreements between the United Kingdom and the European Union.